I needed to configure Git on a new server recently (no GUI), and couldn’t remember my typical configuration.

 Disable Output Color-Coding

-Many developers can’t live without color-coded command-line output, but you may find (as I do) that less than perfect color vision combined with high ambient lighting and some screen glare results in a display that is essentially incompressible.
+Many developers can’t live without color-coded command-line output, but I find at best it’s hard to read and distracting, and at worst absolutely incompressible with high ambient lighting and some screen glare.
 To disable color-coded command line output from Git:

 $ git config --global color.ui false $ git config --global color.diff false $ git config --global color.status false $ git config --global color.branch false $ git config --global color.interactive false